Modular equalities for complex reflection arrangements: Introduction and statement of results

 Computing $h_i$ is a major problem in the field, when $f$ has a non-isolated singularity at $0$.
 Even for the defining polynomial of a (central) complex hyperplane arrangement $\A$ in $\C^l$ and $i=1$, the answer is far from being clear.
 This case was tackled in the recent literature by many authors, who used a variety of tools; see for instance \cite{PS14} for a brief survey.
 In this paper, we focus on {\em reflection arrangements}, associated to finite complex reflection groups.

-It is well-known that, for an arbitrary arrangement $\A$, the complement $M_\A$ has the homotopy type of a connected, finite CW-complex with torsion-free homology, whose first integral homology group, $H_1(M_\A, \Z)=\Z^n$, comes endowed with a natural basis, given by meridian loops around the hyperplanes.
+It is well-known that every arrangement complement $M_\A$ has the homotopy type of a connected, finite CW-complex with torsion-free homology, whose first integral homology group, $H_1(M_\A, \Z)=\Z^n$, comes endowed with a natural basis, given by meridian loops around the hyperplanes.